mdxtoc/qtpi/docs/QKD_results.md

 <a name="superEve"></a>
 ## Alice, Bob and cleverer Eve

 In the simulation I can make Alice careful or careless.
-In reality she will probably be careful, and generate far more code bits than she strictly needs.
-If she is careless or deliberately generates too few, she'll have to restart.
+In reality she will be careful, generating far more code bits than she is likely to need.
+If she were careless or deliberately generated too few, she'd have to restart the communication, using the same hash keys twice, and that's a security risk.
 So Eve shouldn't worry: just let Alice control things.
 Play Bob to Alice and Alice to Bob, confident that in either direction there will be plenty of code bits to deal with the *M* that Alice has in mind, or if not, a restart won't be totally unexpected.

 So cleverer Eve doesn't fake a mask when dealing with Alice: instead she does exactly what Bob would do, selecting check bits with probability 1/4.
 And when dealing with Bob she's just another Alice, agreeing a code as he directs.
 There is a possibility, if Alice is deliberately careless, that sometimes Alice could agree enough code bits with Eve to encrypt *M* when Eve and Bob did not.
 In that case Eve would have to ask Bob to restart.
 But also in that case Alice would be likely to provoke restarts of her own.